PrestaShop/productcomments/README.md

 # composer install
 ```

-(We use yarn because this library is not served as a package for npm).

-This will install the library js in vendor folder.
+This will install the PHP libraries in vendor folder.

 ## Reporting issues